 Mail-tester basically gives you a score out of 10, indicating the spam-content in your newsletters.
 The more you score, the better it is.
-Since it is not possible to ensure that each and every one gets your emails, what you ca do is- improve your chances to get to the maximum users’ inboxes.
+Possibility of each and every one getting email is not possible, therefore, you can improve your chances to get to the maximum users’ inboxes.

 - First, you will need to visit mail-tester.com homepage.
 Copy the URL provided on the homepage.

 - Next, you go to the Newsletter design page in MailPoet.
 Paste the URL in the preview panel and hit ‘send preview’.

 - Now, come back to the homepage and click on ‘Then check my score’.